 Stranger still, I had photographed weddings that this person had been a guest at.
 Yet the assumed was that the day was choreographed anyway.
-The idea that the day must be timed down to almost the minute and filled with well worn stereotype wedding images most certainly does not appeal to me whatsoever.
-But more than that, it is needless.
+The idea that the day must be timed down to almost the minute and filled with well worn stereotype wedding images most certainly does not appeal to me.
+It is needless.
 There’s a quicker way for me to work.

 The advice I would give is to forget about the clock and forget the generic stuff.
 On a wedding day it makes no difference to me and should not to you.
 And having a strategic layout for the day will certainly kill any spontaneity, and for me it just does not work.
 There’s more than one way to skin a cat, yet not in the wedding business in some folks’ eyes.
 And often hotels are the same “We’ll be doing a cake shot” Cake Shot?
 Like it’s 1988.

 A wedding day generally has the same structure, preparations, ceremony, reception.
 I will take this loose brief and wrap the day with moments that I see and anticipate.
 Often anticipation is the key, and a reaction to what may happen.
 This for me keeps it fresh, and for those getting married it keeps it exciting.
 They then view the day with fresh eyes knowing the day was captured on the fly and in a competent manner.